This Day In Writing History

 Emerson then toured Europe, writing of his travels in English Traits (1856).
 During his trip, he met William Wordsworth, Samuel Taylor Coleridge, John Stuart Mill, and Thomas Carlyle.
 Carlyle was a strong influence, and Emerson would serve as his unofficial literary agent in the U.S., maintaining a lifelong friendship with him.
 In 1835, he bought a house in Concord, Massachusetts, which is now a historical landmark.
 He married his second wife Lydia Jackson in September, 1835, and she bore him four children: Waldo, Edith, Ellen, and Edward.
 Ellen was named after Emerson's first wife at Lydia's suggestion.

 The following year, Emerson and some like-minded intellectuals formed the Transcendental Club, which held its first meeting on September 19, 1836.
 Shortly thereafter, he published his first essay, Nature.
-In this essay, Emerson puts forth the foundation of transcendentalism, defining nature - the very universe - as an all-encompassing divine entity that is part of us, rather than a kingdom ruled by a seperate divine entity.
+In this essay, Emerson puts forth the foundation of transcendentalism, defining nature - the very universe - as an all-encompassing divine entity that is part of us, rather than a kingdom ruled by a separate divine entity.
 In pursuing his new philosophy, Emerson delved into the Bhagavad Gita and the Vedic Texts - all of which are the ancient, sacred writings of the Hindu religion.

 A year later, Emerson delivered his famous Phi Beta Kappa Address at Cambridge, where he issued a declaration of literary independence from Europe, urging his fellow American writers to create a literary style all their own, free from European influence.
 Around this time, Emerson struck up a friendship with writer Henry David Thoreau and asked him if he kept a journal.
 Thoreau's fascination with Emerson's journal practice strongly influenced his own writing.
 He became Emerson's protege.